vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 - **Cognate ratios:**
 Originally, I scored sentences using a weighted combination of GPT-4's judgments and the percentage of cognate words in the sentence.
 This is a bad idea because it treats all cognate words equally, leading to inaccurate scoring.
-For example, "ouvre" and "technologie" are both cognates but the latter is much easier to understand.
+For example, "ouvre" and "technologie" are both cognates, but the latter is much easier to understand.
+A possible fix for this problem is to take into account the age of acquisition (AoA) of the cognate words.
 I plan to return to this idea, using a system that gives better scores to some cognate words.

 # Some optimizations I made